Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Infer the likely first/last name structure of a name, ex.
-John Smith or SMITH, John or SMITH; John.
-For better accuracy, provide a geographic context.*
+*Returns the most likely first name and last name structure of a full name using its geographic context.*

 *<u>Cost :</u> The processing of each name requires **1** credit.*